 Steps to Connect with DRO

-- Submit your disclosure information and documentation (see Documentation Guidelines) by uploading it on the Disclosure Form or submitting it via fax, email or mail.
-Your disclosure information will not be processed until both the Disclosure Form and documentation have been received (unless your disability is easily observable or you are disclosing a Service Animal (as defined by the ADA).
-NOTE:
+- Once the disclosure information and documentation are received and reviewed by the DRO, students will be contacted via their University email and notified of their next steps.
+Submissions will not be processed until both the Disclosure Form and supporting documentation have been received (unless your disability is easily observable or you are disclosing a Service Animal (as defined by the ADA).

-Navigating a Temporary Impairment
+Navigating a Short-Term Impairment